andreacorra/andreacorra.github.io/_pages/research.md

 ## WOLFLIFE project
 ![wolf on display](/assets/images/lup.jpg)

+The WOLFLIFE (**LIFE13 NAT/RO/000205**) was co-funded by the European Commission through the LIFE+ Nature program and was carried out between July 2014 and April 2018.
+The project's aim was to implement best practices for in-situ conservation of the species Canis lupus in the Eastern Carpathians.

 **ACHIEVEMENT**
 - The project had a significant impact on wolf conservation in Romania- [see news](https://ec.europa.eu/easme/en/news/coexistence-wolves-changing-romania) by European Commission.
 - The methodology developed and applied in the WOLFLIFE project (2014-2017) has been accepted by the Ministery of the Environment and has become the first [National action plan](http://www.anpm.ro/-/om-626-2018-planul-national-de-actiune-pentru-specia-canis-lupus) on wolf in Romania!